johnpaulfernandez/PostRocket/README.md

 #### Data Management

-Spring Data JPA and MySQL to store generated Twitter threads and user data.
+Spring Data JPA and MySQL is used in this project to store generated Twitter threads and user data.

-Spring Security is implemented to prioritize data security.
-It enforces authentication and authorization protocols, guaranteeing that only authorized users can access and manage their information.
+Lastly, Spring Security is implemented to enforce authentication and authorization protocols, guaranteeing that only authorized users can access and manage their information.